 - Limited to fixed-price or fixed-price incentive contract arrangements

-- Awards exceeding $100 million require approval from USD A&S or military service acquisition executive
+- Awards exceeding $100 million require approval from Under Secretary of Defense for Acquisition and Sustainment (USD A&S) or military service acquisition executive

 - Requirement to promote competition in accordance with DFARS Part 215.371-2 does not apply